Dolibarr/dolibarr/README.md

 Other licenses apply for some included dependencies.
 See [COPYRIGHT](https://github.com/Dolibarr/dolibarr/blob/develop/COPYRIGHT) for a full list.

 ## Supported versions
-v10, v11 and v12 are stable and supported.
+The latest 3 versions of Dolibarr are stable and supported.
+You are very welcome to [report bugs for these](https://github.com/Dolibarr/dolibarr/issues).

 ## INSTALLING